TACTIC Software Concepts for Planning and Scheduling

-Planning and scheduling is deciding what orders should be worked on, in what sequence (e.g., priority), with what limited capacity (e.g., machines, tools, and labor) and limited material (e.g., on-hand and promised), and at what time.
+Planning and scheduling in manufacturing and production environments is about deciding what orders should be worked on, in what sequence (e.g., priority), with what limited capacity (e.g., machines, tools, and labor) and limited material (e.g., on-hand and promised), and at what time.

 As new orders, problems, and changes occur, what-if problem solving is the iterative process of rescheduling to see adverse effects, trying what-if ideas (e.g., change priority, capacity, or material allocation) to reduce the negative impact, and comparing schedules to decide the best course of action.